bocoup/jqfundamentals.com/content/index.md

     path: /chapter/ajax-deferreds
 ---

-jQuery Fundamentals is designed to get you comfortable working through common problems you'll be called upon to solve using jQuery.
+This guide is designed to get you comfortable working through common problems you'll be called upon to solve using jQuery.
 To get the most out of this site, you'll want to read the content *and* try the various interactive examples.
 Each chapter will cover a concept and give you a